franciscoribeiro2003/LunarLander-Reinforcement-Learning/README.md

 #### Reward 1:

-So the first reward structure would value the agent for being in the landing zone, for having the legs touching the ground and the velocity of the landing not being to rough.
+So the first reward structure would value the agent for being in the landing zone, for having the legs touching the ground and the velocity of the landing not being to rough neither the angle and the angular velocity is at desired values, meaning vertical align and not rotating.
 We also value the agent for being in the middle of the landing zone, we penalize the agent for not being in the landing zone, the agent will be receiving a reward or loosing points acording to the angle of the lander.
 The final penalty is, as long the lander is still in the air, it will be decrimenting points to make sure the agent will try to land as fast as possible.

 ```py
 if done: